udoprog/quickcfg/README.md

 It reads a configuration and template structure from a [dotfiles] directory and tries to normalize the machine that it is run base on this configuration.

+**WARNING**:
+This will modify your system and potentially overwrite files!
+Make sure you have backed everything up before using it!

 [dotfiles]: https://github.com/udoprog/dotfiles

 ## Features